Exponential-Growth Bias and Lifecycle Consumption

 46 Pages Posted: 10 Sep 2012 Last revised: 12 Jan 2015

 Date Written: January 8, 2015

 Exponential-growth bias (EGB) is the tendency for individuals to partially neglect compounding of exponential growth.
-We develop a model wherein biased agents misperceive the budget constraint, and derive conditions for overconsumption and dynamic inconsistency.
-We confirm our predictions in a simulated lifecycle-consumption task.
+We develop a model wherein biased agents misperceive the intertemporal budget constraint, and derive conditions for overconsumption and dynamic inconsistency.
 We construct an incentivized measure of EGB in a US-representative population and find substantial bias, with approximately one-third of subjects estimated as the fully-biased type.
-The magnitude of the bias is negatively associated with asset accumulation, and robust to a simple graphical intervention.
-Finally, we show laboratory subjects are largely unaware of their bias and undervalue assistance.
+The magnitude of the bias is negatively associated with asset accumulation, and does not respond to a simple graphical intervention.

 Keywords: exponential-growth bias, dynamic inconsistency, personal finance, overconsumption, lifecycle consumption, overconfidence

 JEL Classification: D03, D11, D12, D14, D18, D91, E21